3 July 2024

 Helping Salvationists engage in moral and social issues in their communities.

-A training session designed to help leaders offer compassionate pastoral support to LGBTQ+ young people.
+A training session designed to help leaders offer compassionate pastoral care to LGBTQ+ young people.

 Colonel Julie Forrest talks to Salvationist about her session at Belonging and Believing: The Big Conversation.